 At 1pm on 22 June, Great Exhibition of the North’s full programme – including trails and venues across NewcastleGateshead – will officially open and the day will culminate in a spectacular evening event, which will see the Quayside burst into life.

 Throughout the evening, gathering crowds will be immersed in a world of bands, choirs, dance, animation and street performances.
-There will be a performance from Mercury prize nominated northern rock band Maximo Park, a brand-new film uncovering the talents of the North, and an appearance by renowned poet, Lemn Sissay introducing his newly created anthem for the North.
+There will be a performance from Mercury prize nominated northern rock band Maximo Park and an appearance by renowned poet, Lemn Sissay introducing his newly created anthem for the North.

 In addition, visitors will witness the UK’s largest water sculpture, measuring 80m in length.
 After dark, the water sculpture will turn on in sync with a stunning light display and specially commissioned musical collaborations by Maximo Park and Kate Rusby with Royal Northern Sinfonia and Darkstar.